 The module employs a Deterministic Random Bit Generator (DRBG) based on [SP800-90A] for the generation of random value used in asymmetric keys, and for providing an RNG service to calling applications.
 The Approved DRBG provided by the module is the CTR_DRBG with AES-256.
 The DRBG is initialized during module initialization.
+The module performs DRBG health test according to [SP800-90A] section 11.3.
 The module uses a Non-Deterministic Random Number Generator (NDRNG) to seed the DRBG.
 A Continuous Random Number Generation Test (CRNGT) is performed on the output of the NDRNG prior to seeding the DRBG and also on the DRBG output.
 The NDRNG provides at least 256- bits of entropy to the DRBG during initialization (seed) and reseeding (reseed).
 The NDRNG is within its physical boundary.